 - So when don't you need the best quality?

 In my last blog post, I wrote about why cloud gaming offers the best gaming PC and makes system requirements obsolete.
 Afterwards, I was reminded that increasing screen resolution in a game has one of the biggest demands on hardware

 I'll admit it, if it was not because I worked on Snoost cloud gaming service, I probably would not know anything beyond that 4K is probably better than 2K and that Full HD is probably better than HD.
 I am in other words no official tech expert, and the information I have gathered is from various other tech sites and articles (some of which you can find at the end of the article), and in this article I have emphasized a – hopefully - easy to understand, general explanation over the raw technicalities.

-As said, I work with Snoost - is a cloud gaming service that makes it possible to play games with the highest graphical demands on the lowest of end computers by running the game via an external server in the cloud.
-But actually, you can just read more about cloud gaming here if you are interested – it's pretty neat I tell you!
+As said, I work with Snoost - is a cloud gaming service that makes it possible to play games with the highest graphical demands on the low end computers by running the game via an external server in the cloud.
+If this sparks your curiosity, you can read our ultimate guide on cloud gaming or just get the revevant snippets at our help center. t's pretty neat I tell you!